The Windmill Turns Both Ways

 "DAD!
 KITO!
 THERE'S A WEIRD GUY HERE!" the boy yelled toward what looked like a work shed nearby, cupping his hands around his mouth for volume.

-"Sorry, I didn't mean to startle anyone!" he said.
+"Sorry, I didn't mean to startle anyone!"
+Naruto said.
 "I'm just lost, and I was hoping you could give me some directions."

 "He came out of the woods!"
-Shinji said, holding the hoe like he might charge Naruto with it.
+Shinji said, holding the tool like he wanted to run Naruto through with it.
 "He might be a bandit!"

 "What the hell makes you think I'm a bandit, bastard?"
 Naruto finally lost his cool and shrieked at the other boy.
 "Do you have dirt clods for eyes?"